 “It was in 1738 in a prayer meeting at Aldersgate Street, London, that John Wesley felt ‘that his heart was strangely warmed’ and that he did trust in Christ for salvation.
 For the first time he had a feeling of certainty that his sins were forgiven.
-Methodists since his day have called that a heartwarming experience.”
+Since that day Methodists have called that event a heartwarming experience.”
 We hope that all persons who come to worship at Aldersgate Church will likewise experience the trust and assurance of God in Christ.

 - From the bulletin for the first service of Aldersgate Methodist Church, September 18, 1955